 CTH 772.1 (= KBo 4.11)

 The especially striking thing is that the phrase alati ...
 Wilusati ‘(from) steep Wilusa’ has an identical meaning to three phrases that appear in Homer: Ilios aipeinē ‘steep Ilios’, Priamoio polin ... aipēn ‘Priam’s steep city’, and Ilion aipy ‘steep Ilios’.

-There is a catch, of course.
-The parallel is solely semantic: there's no question of a formula in a shared linguistic tradition.
-The phrasing is different in Luvian, and Luvian ala- is unrelated to Homeric aipys and aipeinos.
-(On the other hand, it is fairly likely that ala- does appear in the Homeric word ēlibatos '(steep?)-stepping', used of high rocks.)
+If there’s a catch, it’s that the parallel is solely semantic: there’s no possibility of a formula in a shared linguistic tradition.
+The phrasing is different, and Luvian ala- is unrelated to Homeric aipys and aipeinos.
+(On the other hand, it is fairly likely that ala- does appear in the Homeric word ēlibatos ‘(steep?)-stepping’, used of high rocks.)

 But the overall picture is of a Near Eastern poetic substrate shifting in the course of adapation, and being gradually remodelled as the centuries pass.
 Anatolian names like Paris get sidelined in favour of characters who are wholly Greek inventions, like Hector and Aeneas.
 Something comparable happened to the demographics of the real Troy throughout the Dark Age (Aslan and Hnila 2015): Wilusans kept on living there after the end of Troy VIIa and throughout Troy VIIb1, continuing to make Anatolian styles of pottery, but in Troy VIIb2–3 there are increasing signs of migration from Thrace and Bulgaria.